-It is not clear at this time when, or if, U.S. ATMs will support contactless technology.
+A large U.S. financial institution recently announced support for cardless/mobile transactions at its ATMs.
+However, it is not clear at this time when, or if, additional U.S. ATMs will support contactless technology.
 Note however that support for mobile devices using NFC for payment is based on contactless technology in the acceptance device.
 ATM owners/operators will face a hardware upgrade whenever the decision is made to support contactless technology.